 Roxanne Williams: You’re quite beloved in the Tampa tech community.
-One of the questions we ask everyone is ‘who is someone that is doing something right in Tampa?’ and you’ve been mentioned quite a few times for your work at Tribridge.
+One of the questions we ask everyone is, ‘who is someone that is doing something right in Tampa?’ and you’re mentioned quite a few times for your work at Tribridge.
 Considering you’ve had such a strong career, what are your highlights or your proudest accomplishments?

 Tony DiBenedetto: When I saw the question, a few things popped into my head.
 One thing that I felt defined us was the culture of the company.
 I define culture as how people interact and behave: how do they behave when the lights aren’t on and the camera isn’t rolling?

 The thing about Tribridge that I felt so connected to and that really epitomized the culture is the mission statement that we had for 20 years.
 It was so simple: to improve the lives of others by serving them.

 It’s both an external message and an internal message.